merchise/xotl.ql/docs/source/core.rst

    This class implements :class:`xotl.ql.interfaces.ITerm`

 .. autoclass:: _QueryObjectType
-   :members: these
+   :members: build_from_generator

 .. class:: these(generator, **kwargs)

-   An alias to the :class`QueryObject`, you may use either as a constructor for :term:`query objects <query object>`.
+   An alias to the :class:`QueryObject`, you may use either as a constructor for :term:`query objects <query object>`.
 However we use both names for different purposes:

    - We use :class:`these` with the `(generator, ...)` signature only to get a